 If you choose to drive or ride in a golf cart, it is important that you respect the vehicle.
 Safety is up to you.
 Know how to drive the cart and know how to ride correctly.
 You do not have the luxury of relying on safety features built into the cart.

 If you have been injured in a golf cart accident, call our offices now.
-Our personal injury attorneys are here to help you today.
+Our golf cart accident lawyers are here to help you today.